Hoyle

 William Hoyle

-It is with the eldest son, William Hoyle (1773-1847), of William and Barbara Hoyle (née Redfearn) and grandson of John Fretwell of Hooton Levitt, that we begin this account.
+It is with William Hoyle (1773-1847), grandson of Nathan Hoyle and John Fretwell of Hooton Levitt, and son of William and Barbara Hoyle (née Redfearn) and that we continue with this account.

 Generation 1 - William Hoyle